markusreynoso/CCAPDEV-MCO/README.md

 npm i express express-handlebars body-parser mongoose mongodb bcrypt
 - type "node app.js"

-### 2. Download the jsons under "jsons" folder and import in local MongoDb app.

 ### Navigating in the web application
 ### Start here Luis
 ## 3. After finishing the login or sign up, it will redirect to "home-logged.html"